DEC logoRULES AND REGULATIONS

 (a) General Provisions.

-2. Fundamentally, the DEC encourages Applicants to consider the site’s location, abutting and on-site natural resources, and topographic characteristics.
-The applicant shall identify what resources need to be protected, the anticipated uses and use intensities, and propose an economic, protective, and efficient stormwater management system.
+2. The DEC encourages Applicants to consider the site's location, abutting and on-site natural resources, and topographic characteristics.
+The Applicant shall identify all Resource Areas as defined by 974 CMR 4.06(3), the anticipated site uses and intensities, and propose an economic, protective, and efficient stormwater management system that is consistent with the requirements of 974 CMR 4.06 and 4.08.
+All Applicants shall avoid and/or minimize clearing of mature vegetation.

-5. Drainage systems shall follow the requirements of the Devens Stormwater Pollution Prevention Plan, the Water Resources Protection Report, and the Water Resources Protection By-Law.
-For requirements, design standards, and criteria of stormwater management systems, refer to 974 CMR 4.08.
+4. Drainage systems shall follow the requirements of the Devens Stormwater Pollution Prevention Plan, the Water Resources Protection Report, and the Water Resources Protection By-Law.
+For requirements, design standards, and criteria for stormwater management systems, refer to 974 CMR 4.08.

-6. Regardless of whether site drainage is handled on-site or conveyed to a common or public stormwater management system, on-site stormwater management recharge systems shall be used for roof runoff (excluding metal roofs), whenever practicable.
+5. Regardless of whether site drainage is handled on-site or conveyed to a common or public stormwater management system, on-site stormwater management reuse and recharge systems shall be used for roof runoff (excluding metal roofs), whenever feasible.

-1. For lots served by the Devens Stormwater System (DSS), the applicant may connect site drainage to the DSS without on-site detention provided that the following standards are achieved:
+1. For lots served by the Devens Stormwater System (DSS), the Applicant may connect excess site drainage to the DSS without on-site detention provided that the following standards are achieved:

 b.
 A Stormwater Pollution Prevention Plan for all disturbed areas, as defined in the Devens Stormwater Pollution Prevention Plan, shall be included.